Mahvelat County

-Mahvelat County (شهرستان مه ولات) is in Razavi Khorasan Province, Iran.
+Mahvelat County (شهرستان مه ولات) is in Razavi Khorasan province, Iran.
 Its capital is the city of Feyzabad.

 History

-After the 2006 National Census, the village of Shadmehr was elevated to the status of a city.
-The village of Abdolabad rose to city status in 2024.
+The village of Shadmehr was converted to a city in 2009, and likewise the village of Abdolabad in 2024.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 47,068 in 12,268 households.
+At the time of the 2006 National Census, the county's population was 47,068 in 12,268 households.
 The following census in 2011 counted 48,900 people in 14,226 households.
 The 2016 census measured the population of the county as 51,409 in 15,844 households.

 Administrative divisions

 Mahvelat County's population history and administrative structure over three consecutive censuses are shown in the following table.